libsdl-org/libtiff/doc/internals.rst

 * Create a file with the compression scheme code, by convention files are named :file:`tif_*.c` (except perhaps on some systems where the ``tif_`` prefix pushes some filenames over 14 chars.
-* Update build configuration to include new source file
+* Update build configuration to include new source file.

 A codec, say ``foo``, can have many different entry points: